lsst-sims/smtn-016/index.rst

 Combining limiting magnitudes
 =============================

-A quick justification for how to combine limiting magnitudes, which is relatively straight forward but can be helpful to see written out.
+A quick justification for how to combine limiting magnitudes from multiple visits, which is relatively straight forward but can be helpful to see written out.

 We define :math:`m_N` as the magnitude where the SNR = N (N=5 for a the commonly quoted 5-sigma point source limiting magnitude, N=3 is often used for surface brightness measurements, as some examples)